 Psychological and Emotional

-All health care organizations should be prepared to provide emotional support to their clinicians and staff members following an adverse event.
+All health care organizations can be prepared to provide emotional support to their clinicians and staff members following an adverse event.
+Here are some thing to know or to do:

-• Clinician and staff support should be part of each institution’s operational response to adverse events.
+• Clinician and staff support is most successful when it is part of an institution’s operational response to adverse events.

 • Fear of legal action should not prevent someone from getting the emotional support they need following an adverse event.
-While clinicians should avoid discussing the details of the medical case and event outside of privileged communications with legal counsel, they may talk about their feelings without fear that those discussions will be used against them in court.
+While clinicians need to avoid discussing the details of the medical case outside of privileged communications with legal counsel, they may talk about their feelings without fear that those discussions will be used against them in court.